-The department has a diverse and rich clinical faculty that includes 7 full-time and 6 part-time clinical faculty members who are pediatric dentists.
+The department has a diverse and rich clinical faculty that includes 9 full-time and 6 part-time clinical faculty members.
 In addition, our faculty includes individuals from behavioral sciences, orthodontics, and public health.
 Physicians and dental specialists from other departments also contribute to teaching in the program in an interdisciplinary format.
 Our department also has a full-time social worker, two part-time social work interns, a recovery room nurse, a part-time nurse practitioner, and a team of anesthesiologists who provide care in our own two operating rooms.

 - 2-year Certificate Program.
-Seven (7) 2 year Certificate program with a required integrated Master of Science (MS) in Oral Sciences.
+Up to ten (10) 2 year Certificate program with a required integrated Master of Science (MS) in Oral Sciences.

 The program is designed to fully prepare the resident for clinical practice, as well as to provide educational opportunities for those who desire to pursue a teaching, public health or research career in pediatric dentistry.

 Learning modalities include didactic courses, seminars, continuing education courses, and clinical experiences.
 The curriculum includes, among others: behavior management, child development and psychology, pulp therapy, orthodontics/growth & development, oral care for special health care needs patients/hospital dentistry, dental traumatology, biostatistics, epidemiology and research methods, dental radiology, pediatric oral pathology, dental materials, cariology/microbiology, infant oral health and prevention, advocacy, practice management, inherited and acquired dental anomalies, and principles of sedation and general anesthesia.
 The program offers a specially-designed seminar on leadership development and advocacy for residents.
 Additional topics are covered in rounds, journal club, and in a seminar format.
 Many biomedical topics are covered in the MS in Oral Sciences Core Curriculum, which are completed with residents in other specialties.